lucko/helper/README.md

 #### Status

-I'm no longer actively working on further API additions, but the project is still being used frequntly by various development teams, and I accept pull requests!
+I'm no longer actively working on further API additions, but the project is still being used frequently by various development teams, and I accept pull requests!

 ### Links